commitdev/docs/docs/legal/privacy-policy.md

 - There are certain instances where we apply an even higher standard for your personal information, e.g., if you’re one of our employees and we have to ask for and store your Social Insurance Number.

 Depending on where you live (or where you are a citizen), there may be applicable legislation that defines “personal information” or “personal data” differently and/or more specifically.
 That legislation may also outline specific legal rights that you have with respect to that information.
-- If that’s you and you would like to exercise one of those rights, [contact us] (https://docs.commit.dev/legal/privacy-policy#how-can-you-contact-us).
+- If that’s you and you would like to exercise one of those rights, [contact us](https://docs.commit.dev/legal/privacy-policy#how-can-you-contact-us).

 ## How & when do we collect your information?

 We collect your information:
 - when you give it to us directly, including in-product or in a job application;
 - when you interact with us, including on social media platforms and via email;
-- automatically through our websites and apps*; and
+- automatically through our websites and apps; and
 - from other people/service providers, including through integrations with other service providers.

-* We use cookies and third-party web analytics for automatic collection of information about you, including:
+We use cookies and third-party web analytics for automatic collection of information about you, including:
 - Google Analytics; and
 - other metrics tools from time to time, on an experimental basis.